You heard the things people say about travel therapy…

 Likely not.
 (Or if they did, maybe they missed this article.)

-Either way, we wanted to DEBUNK 3 Myths about Travel Therapy.
+Either way, I wanted to DEBUNK 3 Myths about Travel Therapy.

 IT’S NOT GOOD FOR NEW GRADS